On distributionally robust extreme value analysis: Robust estimation of VaR

-Otherwise, $\alpha$ can be chosen based on domain knowledge as well: For example, consider the case where one uses Gaussian distribution to model returns of a portfolio.
+\item[2)] Alternatively, one can choose $\alpha$ based on domain knowledge as well: For example, consider the case where one uses Gaussian distribution to model returns of a portfolio.
 In this instance, if a financial expert identifies the returns are instead heavy-tailed, then one can take $\alpha = 1$ to account for the imperfect assumption of Gaussian tails.
-Once the parameter $\alpha$ is identified, it is straightforward to obtain an estimate for $\delta$ using any divergence estimation procedure.
-For our examples, we use the $k$-nearest neighbor ($k$-NN) algorithm of \cite{poczos2011estimation}.
-See also \cite{nguyen2009, Wainwright, Gupta_Srivastava} for similar divergence estimators.
-These divergence estimation procedures provide an empirical estimate of the divergence of the data samples (samples representing the true model) from the calibrated GEV model $\Pg.$ Algorithm \ref{ALGO-ROB-VAR} summarizes the whole procedure.
+See Example \ref{EG-NO-DA} for a demonstration of choosing $\alpha$ based on this approach.